cjbnc/rpi_thermometers/README.md

 Some Audrino projects run these probes at 5v, but the Pi GPIO data lines should not be sent more than 3.3v

-The circuit all requires a pull-up resistor of about 5k ohm resistance to connect the red and yellow lines.
-Most guides say to use a 4.7k resistor but I have been using 5.1k resistors with no problems.
+The circuit also requires a pull-up resistor of about 5k ohm resistance to connect the red and yellow lines.
+Either 4.7k or 5.1k seems to work just fine.

 ## Pi Connections